joyent/joyent-gerrit/docs/operator/README.md

 Use the [crimport](../../bin/crimport) script inside this repository to import a repository from GitHub.
 This script:

+- configures the GitHub repository to only allow Gerrit to push to master
 - creates a new Gerrit project with appropriate settings, including replication to GitHub
 - clones the repository from GitHub
 - pushes the repository to Gerrit

+Before running this script you will need to [create a GitHub API token](https://github.com/settings/tokens) and place it into a `~/.github-api-token` file locally, so that the script can take care of updating GitHub.

 **Note:** the script may report problems pushing tags or non-master branches.
 We haven't figured out yet how we're going to deal with these branches, but the